Elevated Front-foot Dumbbell Split Squat

 1. 1

-Stand in front of a bench or elevated surface; place one foot on it and hold a dumbbell in each hand at your sides.
+Stand facing a low step or platform, holding a dumbbell in each hand with arms extended at your sides.

 2. 2